rafaeldcfarias/javafeaturesstudies/README.md

 # javafeaturesstudies
-A simple repo for my studies about java version features a some tests about it.
+A simple repo for my studies about java version features and some tests about it.